FAIRplus/the-fair-cookbook/content/recipes/findability/zenodo-deposition_matched.md

 The main purpose of this recipe is:

-> To show how to take advantage of CERN Zenodo (URL_TO_INSERT_RECORD-NAME_1550 https://fairsharing.org/FAIRsharing.wy4egf)  repository (URL_TO_INSERT_TERM_1548 https://fairsharing.org/search?recordType=repository)  to document the existence of datasets, thus increasing its findability.
-This is of particular relevant for IMI project (URL_TO_INSERT_TERM_1549 https://fairsharing.org/search?recordType=project) s since Zenodo (URL_TO_INSERT_RECORD-NAME_1551 https://fairsharing.org/FAIRsharing.wy4egf)  is aimed to support the European Commission (EC) nascent Open Data policy (URL_TO_INSERT_TERM_1547 https://fairsharing.org/search?fairsharingRegistry=Policy)  and is commissioned by the EC.
+> To show how to take advantage of CERN Zenodo (URL_TO_INSERT_RECORD-NAME_877 https://fairsharing.org/FAIRsharing.wy4egf)  repository to document the existence of datasets, thus increasing its findability.
+This is of particular relevant for IMI projects since Zenodo (URL_TO_INSERT_RECORD-NAME_878 https://fairsharing.org/FAIRsharing.wy4egf)  is aimed to support the European Commission (EC) nascent Open Data policy and is commissioned by the EC.

 ```{tabbed} FAIRification Objectives, Inputs and Outputs